NFL games today, Week 2 scores, highlights, updates, schedule: Dede Westbrook delivers dagger to Patriots

 - New Orleans Saints 21, Cleveland Browns 18 (Recap)

-- Los Angeles Rams 34, Arizona Cardinals 0 (GameTracker)
+- Los Angeles Rams 34, Arizona Cardinals 0 (Recap)

-- New England Patriots vs Jacksonville Jaguars (GameTracker)
+- Jacksonville Jaguars 31, New England Patriots 20 (Recap)

 - New York Giants vs Dallas Cowboys, 8:20 pm